-Additionally, there really isn’t much of a difference between bread flour and whole wheat flour.
+Additionally, there isn’t much of a difference between bread flour and whole wheat flour.

 The main reason to choose one over another is what you are using it for.
 If you’re making bread from scratch, whole wheat should be your only choice if you want something truly healthy.

-However, if getting your bread fix is more important than sticking to your diet for the moment and you can’t find whole grain flour, don’t feel bad about settling for what you can get.
+However, if getting your bread fixed is more important than sticking to your diet for the moment and you can’t find whole-grain flour, don’t feel bad about settling for what you can get.

 That being said though, most bread should at least have half whole grain flour in them if you want something healthy and not too simple or bland.